-This first formation period lasts anywhere between 2 weeks and 1 year and is adjusted to the objective needs of the Congregation and the local Church/culture as well as the subjective needs of a candidate.
-During aspirancy candidates begin to gradually participate in the life of the community by attending its prayers as well as helping with external works.
+This first formation period lasts anywhere from 2 weeks to 1 year, depending on the individual discernment and subjective needs of the candidate.
+During aspirancy, candidates begin to gradually participate in the life of the community by attending times of prayers as well as helping with external works, and even the apostolate.
 Candidates will continue to dress in lay clothing.